rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

       ![](../assets/personalization-uc-helpers-9.png)

-5. Add the **productListItems** array to the expression:
+5. Add the `productListItems` array to the expression:

-   1. Remove the word "someArray" from the expression.
-Leave the cursor at this position.
+   1. Remove the placeholder "someArray" from the expression.
    2. Select **[!UICONTROL Context]** in the list.

-      The list shows the **[!UICONTROL Context]** option only after you have added the message to a journey.
+      The **[!UICONTROL Context]** option is available in the list only after you have added the message to a journey.

    3. Navigate to **[!UICONTROL Journey Orchestration]** > **[!UICONTROL Events]** > ***[!UICONTROL event_name]***, then expand the **[!UICONTROL productListItems]** node.

       In this example, *event_name* represents the name of your event.

-   4. From the search results, add the **[!UICONTROL Product]** token to the expression.
+   4. Add the **[!UICONTROL Product]** token to the expression.

       The Expression editor shows this expression: